johan-akerman/Cowfunded/README.md

-# 🎙️ LOME Foods
+# 🥩  LOME Foods

 A landingpage for LOME Foods, the world's first methane reduced meat.
-A collaboration between the biotech startup Volta Greentech and COOP, one of Sweden's largest supermarkets.
+A collaboration between the biotech startup Volta Greentech and COOP, one of Sweden's largest grocery chains.

 **Watch it live:** www.lomefoods.com